puppetlabs/puppet-docs/source/pe/3.3/node_deactivation.markdown

 4. Complete the agent’s certificate revocation.
 On the master, run `service pe-httpd restart`.

-   The certificate is only revoked after running `pe-httpd restart`.
+   The certificate is only revoked after running `service pe-httpd restart`.
 In addition, the Apache process won't re-read the certificate revocation list until the service is restarted.
-If you don't run `pe-httpd restart`, the node will check in again on the next puppet run and re-register with puppetDB, which will increment the license count again.
+If you don't run `service pe-httpd restart`, the node will check in again on the next puppet run and re-register with puppetDB, which will increment the license count again.

-   > **Tip**: You will need to run `pe-httpd restart` any load-balanced masters in your system.
+   > **Tip**: You will need to run `service pe-httpd restart` any load-balanced masters in your system.

 5. Delete the node from the console.
 Navigate to the node detail page for the deactivated node, and click the __Delete__ button.